influxdata/telegraf/plugins/parsers/json_v2/README.md

 * **field (OPTIONAL, defined in TOML as an array table using double brackets)**: Identical to the [field](#field) table you can define, but with two key differences.
 The path supports arrays and objects and is defined under the object table and therefore will adhere to how the JSON is structured.
 You want to use this if you want the field/tag to be added as it would if it were in the included_key list, but then use the GJSON path syntax.
 * **tag (OPTIONAL, defined in TOML as an array table using double brackets)**: Identical to the [tag](#tag) table you can define, but with two key differences.
 The path supports arrays and objects and is defined under the object table and therefore will adhere to how the JSON is structured.
 You want to use this if you want the field/tag to be added as it would if it were in the included_key list, but then use the GJSON path syntax.

-*Configuration to modify the resutling line protocol:*
+*Configuration to modify the resulting line protocol:*

 * **disable_prepend_keys (OPTIONAL)**: Set to true to prevent resulting nested data to contain the parent key prepended to its key **NOTE**: duplicate names can overwrite each other when this is enabled
 * **renames (OPTIONAL, defined in TOML as a table using single bracket)**: A table matching the json key with the desired name (opposed to defaulting to using the key), use names that include the prepended keys of its parent keys for nested results